NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Janelia/README.md

-# Welcome to the 8th NWB:N Developer and User Days!!
+# Welcome to the 8th NWB:N User Days and Developer Hackathon!!

   * [Dates and Location](#dates-and-location)
   * [Registration](#registration)